Jack Kingston to Newsmax: Trump Gag Order 'Almost' Doesn't Matter

-It "almost" doesn't matter whether a gag order remains in place to ban former President Donald Trump from speaking out against jurors and witnesses in his business records trial in New York City, as most people believe the trials called against him are political rather than legal in nature, former Rep. Jack Kingston said on Newsmax Sunday.
+It "almost" doesn't matter whether a gag order remains in place to ban former President Donald Trump from speaking out against jurors and witnesses in his business records trial in New York City, as most people believe the trials called against him are political rather than legal in nature, former Rep. Jack Kingston told Newsmax on Sunday.

 "I was listening to Newsmax last night, and John McLaughlin showed that a poll shows 66% of American people, Democrats included, believe that these trials are all political," the Georgia Republican, appearing with former Rep. Pete King for their "Kings Corner" segment on "Wake Up America," commented.